Attendance Area: a geographic area which defines the student population for which each school is responsible.

 - program is offered at the same school that they attended in year three of high school, and

-- meet all other conditions outlined in the School Act.
+- meet all other conditions outlined in the Education Act.

 - on an exceptional basis and with the approval of the school's principal, a student with extenuating: